MrunalsSky/aws-developer-associate-notes/MFA-Notes.md

 #### **3. The Authentication "Factors": The Building Blocks of MFA**

 MFA works by combining two or more "factors" from different categories.
 A factor is a distinct piece of evidence used to prove your identity.
-The video outlines four common types:
+There are four common types:

 **A. Knowledge ("Something you know")**